wiredtiger/testy/README.md

   fab list --distros
   ```

-- The `list -instances` command lists the available instances we have already launched.
+- The `list --instances` command lists the available instances we have already launched.

   ```
   fab list --instances